fair-transformer-gan/fair-transformer-gan.github.io/index.md

                     p_y = p_y)
 ```

-Generate data in the following way
+Generate less-biased data.
+Specify the path to the trained model file and the path to save the generated data.
+Make sure you have already created all the subfolders in the file paths.

 ```
 # clear any tf variables in current graph
 tf.reset_default_graph()
 ```

 ```